“If the only prayer you ever say is Thank You, that will be enough.” – Meister Eckhart

 I acknowledge myself for:

 And once you have made your list, it’s time to celebrate.
 Do something special for yourself, pamper yourself with something you enjoy.
 Buy yourself something nice.
-Treat yourself a massage.
+Treat yourself with a massage.
 Do whatever makes you feel good.
-Just so; because you are worth it.
+Just so; because you want to, and because you are worth it.

 2. What is my learning?

-The mere fact of finding myself so close to death reminded me to be grateful for everything I’ve gotten in life: a loving husband, a loving family, great friends (not many, but true ones).
-A healthy body and a healthy mind.
-The home I live in, nice vacations I can afford, doing the work I love.
-And the more thankful I am, the more I feel spoiled by the Universe.
+I am grateful for everything I’ve gotten in life: for the miracle our baby girl is.
+For a loving husband, a loving family, great friends (not many, but true ones).
+For a healthy body and a healthy mind.
+For the home I live in, nice vacations I can afford, for doing the work I love and believe in.
+Dear Universe, for all this, I say Thank You.

 - Posted by Sara Fabian